 It is outwith the scope of this inspection to determine whether or not asbestos based products are present within the property.
 Asbestos was widely used in the building industry until around 1999, when it became a banned substance.
 If you have any concerns you should engage the services of a qualified asbestos surveyor.

-The dwelling was furnished and occupied.

-Our external inspection was carried out from accessible ground levels only and was limited accordingly.
-Stored items to cupboard further restricted our inspection.
+The dwelling was furnished and occupied with stored items to cupboards.
+Our external inspection was carried out from ground level only and was limited accordingly.

 Sectional diagram showing elements of a typical house